gatsbyjs/gatsby/docs/blog/2019-06-12-performance-improvements-for-large-sites/index.md

 ### Don't we have to wait on a network request on each navigation now?

 Prefetching FTW!
 Gatsby already prefetches any links on the page so that when the browser needs them, they're already in the cache.
 So when Gatsby makes a request for the `page-data.json`, it's already in the browser (assuming the user has been on the page long enough for the prefetches to finish).
-You can read more about this prefetching behavior in this blog[deep dive on Gatsby's performance optimizations](/blog/2019-04-02-behind-the-scenes-what-makes-gatsby-great/#gatsby-link-and-link-relprefetch).
+You can read more about this prefetching behavior in this blog [deep dive on Gatsby's performance optimizations](/blog/2019-04-02-behind-the-scenes-what-makes-gatsby-great/#gatsby-link-and-link-relprefetch).

 ## Other benefits